angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 const triggerBtn = document.querySelector('#trigger');

 const press$ = fromEvent(triggerBtn, 'mousedown');
-const release$ = fromEvent(triggerBtn, 'mouseup');
+const release$ = fromEvent(document, 'mouseup');
 ```

-As you can see, the release is not captured on the button but on the whole document instead.
+As you can see, the release is not captured on the button but on `document` instead.
-This is important because you can move the mouse away from the button while it is pressed.
+This is an important detail: You can move the mouse away from the button while it is pressed, and the event will be fired somewhere else.
-The release event is then not emitted on the button but wherever the mouse is at that moment.

 ## First wiring